bartoszwarzocha/wxwidgets_book_examples/README.md

 # wxWidgets Example Applications

 ## Introduction
 This repository contains example applications demonstrating various features of [wxWidgets](https://www.wxwidgets.org/) library.
-These applications serve as additional materials for the book **"Cross-Platform Programming with C++ and wxWidgets 3"** by **Bartosz Warzocha**.
+These applications serve as part of additional materials for the book **"Cross-Platform Programming with C++ and wxWidgets 3"** by **Bartosz Warzocha**.
 The book can be found at:
 [https://ksiegarnia.pwn.pl/Programowanie-wieloplatformowe-z-C-i-wxWidgets-3,750527898,p.html](https://ksiegarnia.pwn.pl/Programowanie-wieloplatformowe-z-C-i-wxWidgets-3,750527898,p.html)

 All examples are licensed under the [wxWidgets License](https://www.wxwidgets.org/about/licence/).